-Jane Bashara: Husband Known As Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’
+Jane Bashara: Husband Known As ‘Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’

 Just when you think you’ve heard it all, another tale of murder, betrayal, and obsession is told on a weekly crime documentary.
-This time, the case of “Master Bob,” aka Bob Bashara, and the handyman that he hired to kill his marketing executive wife, Jane Bashara, five years ago will be re-enacted on Oxygen’s It Takes A Killer.
-The episode covering the Grosse Pointe Park case is titled appropriately, “Master Bob.”
-On this week’s It Takes A Killer, be ready to hear riveting details in this seedy murder case from detectives who have first-hand knowledge of the story.
+This time, the case of “Master Bob,” aka Bob Bashara, and the handyman that he hired to kill his marketing executive wife, Jane Bashara, five years ago will be re-enacted on Oxygen’s It Takes a Killer.
+The episode covering the Grosse Pointe Park case is titled appropriately “Master Bob.”
+On this week’s It Takes a Killer, be ready to hear riveting details in this seedy murder case from detectives who have first-hand knowledge of the story.

 ???? tarynel: jeniphyer: angelic-revenge: In Grosse pointe Michigan, Jane Bashara was reported missing by… https://t.co/f167YrdCwS